sezzle/sezzle-merchant-resources/README.md

 How Sezzle Works is a dedicated page that merchants can add to their website to further promote Sezzle.
 Follow the below instructions to implement.

+**_Note:_** Whenever the below instructions are updated, make sure to update the [merchants docs](https://merchant-help.sezzle.com/hc/en-us/articles/360041531132-How-do-I-make-an-About-Sezzle-page-) as well

 ## Shopify Process

 To set up the page on Shopify, follow the steps below.